 Bear in mind that the GMAT is designed to be prepared for.
 The time needed varies from person to person with some test-takers reporting that eight weeks is enough time to get ready for the exam.
-Some of our current Management students have put together their own tips to prepare for the GMAT.
+Some of our current International Management students have put together their own tips to prepare for the GMAT.

 Should you be taking the test soon – best of luck!